 The best way to describe transcripts is as text versions of your video.
 When planning for proper video accessibility, these visual elements are important for blind users.
 They should include all of the visual information presented in the video, as well as descriptions of actions or other notable information in it.
 A fully accessible video includes both captions and a transcript.

 An interactive transcript benefits users in many ways.
 For instance, transcripts can benefit people who are blind, have other disabilities, or otherwise can’t or don’t want to watch the video and prefer getting the information summarized in a text form.
 It also helps people using voice assistive technologies (screen reader software, speech recognition software) and gets the same content in less time than listening to actual audio content.
 Experienced screen reader users can even increase their speed to a pace faster than we speak.

 6. If needed, include an audio description

-An audio description helps summarize the visual information from a video, especially in cases when it is not clearly described or appearing in the audio track.
+An audio description helps summarize the visual information from a video, especially in cases when it is not clearly described or appears in the audio track.
 They are usually added during existing pauses in a dialogue, which is why it is also called video description or descriptive narration.

 Accessible video content is one that helps people who are deaf or hard of hearing.
 The format requires the use of captions, a transcript, and careful use of text, color contrast, and flashes of animation.
-To make most of accessibility, work with an accessible media player, and may include an audio description when the information in the default audio track is insufficient.
+To make the most from accessibility, work with an accessible media player, and may include an audio description when the information in the default audio track is insufficient.